Chapter 17

 "[4] A sluggard does not plow in season; so at harvest time he looks but finds nothing."

 As we read the Apostle Paul's letter to the Ephesians we also discover that our Lord would have us serve, that is work for our masters, as we would serve Him.
-To help those who do not live under the slave/master relationship to better understand this teaching, as we read the following passage from the Bible let us substitute the word employer for master and employee for slave.
+To see how this teaching applies to those of us who do not live under the slave/master relationship, we will read the following passage and substitute the word employer for master and employee for slave.

 Ephesians 6:5-9